SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 ### 1.2.5 Securing Endpoints

-Once the `Startup` class has been updated, secure endpoints with the standard ASP.NET Core `Authorize` attribute:
+Once the `Startup` class has been updated, you can secure endpoints with the standard ASP.NET Core `Authorize` attribute, as shown in the following example:

 ```csharp
 using Microsoft.AspNetCore.Authentication;